jfpatrick/accsoft-gui-rad-comrad/docs/basic/codecentric.rst

 Subclass CDisplay
 -----------------

-Your Python application must define a single :class:`~comrad.CDisplay` sublcass.
-This is the panel that gets embedded by ComRAD window and displayed to the user. :class:`~comrad.CDisplay` instances are PyQt widgets with a few extra features on top.
+Your Python application must define a single :ref:`cdisplay` sublcass.
+This is the panel that gets embedded by ComRAD window and displayed to the user. :ref:`cdisplay` instances are PyQt widgets with a few extra features on top.
 You can layout both ComRAD widgets as well as regular PyQt widgets in them.
 To get familiar with PyQt widgets API, it is suggested to refer to official
 `Qt Documentation <https://doc.qt.io/qt-5/qtwidgets-index.html>`__.
 While it is designed for C++, Python APIs